Career + Professional Development

 To recognize high academic achievement and creative potential, a limited number of graduate entrance scholarships are offered to incoming students.
 We offer several applicants in all graduate programs non-renewable, non-transferable tuition waivers upon acceptance.
-You do not need to apply directly for these scholarships - the University will select students based on academic and creative merit as expressed in your application as part of the admissions process.
+You do not need to apply directly for the entrance scholarship - the University will select students based on academic and creative merit as expressed in your application as part of the admissions process.

-The university also awards scholarships and bursaries as you continue your studies, designed to recognize ongoing scholarly development and excellence, as well as financial need.
+The university awards some scholarships and bursaries as you continue your studies, designed to recognize ongoing scholarly development and performance, as well as financial need.

 The Financial Aid + Awards office at ECU is available to answer any questions you have regarding eligibility for Canadian and American Government loans.
 Please call us at 1-604-844-3844 or toll-free at 1-800-832-7788.